 Nobody wants to be stuck inside all winter—thankfully, there are some great places to play in the snow (or on the ice) in Middleton.
 Here’s a quick guide to some of the area’s outdoor recreation options.

-Fat-tire biking and snowshoeing can also be done on the trails at Pleasant View, but users are asked to stay to the right of the groomed ski trails.
+Fat-tire biking and snowshoeing can also be done on the trails at Pleasant View, but users are asked to stay off of ski trails.

 The city of Middleton also has groomed trails at Lakeview Park, open daily from 8 a.m. to 8 p.m.
 For the latest conditions, visit the Madison Nordic Ski Club website (click on “Trail Conditions” under Trails in the top menu).